Block Models

 Reserve Model

 Reserve models are also estimates, typically based on the Resource model but updated with additional drilling, mining dilution, ore loss, metallurgical recovery, and mining scale.
-Reserve models generally include a period, although this is not normally specific to a date as such, rather Year 1 / Month 1, Year 1 / Month 2 etc. Reserve models often form the basis for generating Budgets, Forecasts and Mine Plans.
+Reserve models generally include a period, although this is not normally specific to a date as such, rather Year 1 / Month 1, Year 1 / Month 2, and so on.
+Reserve models often form the basis for generating Budgets, Forecasts and Mine Plans.
 The Reserve model must cover the area of mining.

 The Reserve Models are often owned by the Engineering or Planning departments and used in reporting of annual declarations.